-The fontname argument is a text string that identifies the name of a font (e.g. "Wingdings").
+The fontname argument is a text string that identifies the name of a font (for example, "Wingdings").

 The fontstyle argument is an integer that controls settings such as Bold.
 The following table lists the values you can use as fontstyle.